wandrewkeech/gulp-pugitude/README.md

 ####The easy-to-use Static Site Generator that uses Pug (jade-lang), Sass, and Live-Server with Gulp

 The content in this repository will be mostly the `gulpfile`, `pug` template demos, and a wiki perhaps.
 So far I am still learning how to package with npm (this is a spare time project, and I'm no professional and have no idea what I'm doing).

+Pugitude is all about putting together the straight-forward static site generator that I wish already existed.
+Where most any other offering is oriented toward blog content, Pugitude makes no assumptions about your content, so there's no opinion to work around.
+I wanted to make a generator that would allow making portfolio or gallery sites sensible and streamlined.

 ##Installation
 Cloning this repo is probably the best idea.
-First install NodeJS (I suggest with a tool like the wonderful [nvm](https://github.com/creationix/nvm) ).
+First install NodeJS (I suggest with a tool like the wonderful [nvm](https://github.com/creationix/nvm)).
 Then create a project directory, and use git to install:
 ```bash
     $ git clone git@github.com:wandrewkeech/gulp-pugitude